giuseppefutia/semi/README.md

 To install SeMi, you can use the following [instructions](https://github.com/giuseppefutia/semi/wiki/Installation).

 # Step-by-step Semantic Models Generation
-Using the following scripts, you can generate a semantic model starting from an *input source* and a *domain ontology*.
+Using the following scripts, you can generate a semantic model starting from an *target source* and a *domain ontology*.

 ## Semantic Types
 Semantic types (or semantic labels) consist of a combination of an ontology class and an ontology data property.
 To perform the semantic types detection process you need to execute two different scripts.
 The first script is the following: